 - -1 tsp organic vanilla extract

 - -1/8 tsp Himalayan sea salt

 - 1/4 tsp pumpkin spice (more to taste)

 - -¼ cup or more chocolate chips (Enjoy Life’s or your favorite dark chocolate chunks)

 - -Optional: additional pumpkin pie spice sprinkled over cookies when cooled (I recommend!)

-- 4. Drop tablespoons of dough on a lined baking sheet (I cover mine with parchment paper), and lightly flatten
+- Drop tablespoons of dough on a lined baking sheet (I cover mine with my slip at or parchment paper), and lightly flatten

 - Would be excellent with walnuts mixed in, too!